goblimey/ntripcaster/README.md

 You can also add the sudo if you are root.
 It only wastes time,
 it doesn't do any harm.
-I'm going to use sudo for all commands that need the privilege, and you can just copy and paste them into your git bash window.
+I'm going to add sudo to all commands that need it, and you can just copy and paste them into your git bash window.

 (Concerning pasting,
 you can't use the usual Windows shortcut ctrl/v to paste into the ssh window.
 Right click and a small menu appears with a paste option.)

-For Ubuntu Linux, install docker like so:
+First, install docker on your VPS.
+How you do that depends on which version of Linux you are running on your VPS.
+For Ubuntu, it's:

-    sudo apt-get install docker.io
+    sudo apt install docker.io

+The Docker service needs to be set up to run when your VPS machne starts up:

+    sudo systemctl start docker

+    sudo systemctl enable docker

-Fetch my caster project:
+Next fetch my caster project:

     git clone git://github.com/goblimey/ntripcaster.git
     cd ntripcaster
     ls

     Dockerfile  LICENSE  README.md  ntripcaster

 That creates a directory called ntripcaster